 Solution 8: Update Windows

-Even though this solution hasn’t worked for a lot of users but it is worth a try.
-Some of the users resolved this issue by simply updating their system.
+Even though this solution hasn’t worked for many users, it is still worth a try.
+Some users have resolved this issue by simply updating their system.
 This solution will definitely work if the problem was caused by a Windows Update.
-Microsoft will definitely release a fix in the next Windows Update so installing the newest update should help.
+Microsoft will assuredly release a fix in the next Windows Update, so installing the newest update should help.

-Note: In some cases, users couldn’t even download the Windows Update.
-This was probably because of the same reason that was causing the issue with the Windows Store.
-So, if you can’t update your system then don’t worry.
-Try to follow the steps given in other methods.
+Note: In some instances, users were not able to download the Windows Update.
+This difficulty might have been caused by the same problem affecting the Windows Store.
+Thus, if you are unable to update your system, do not be concerned.
+Attempt to follow the steps provided in alternative methods.

 Solution 9: Set Time & Date